Wolfsauge/podman_build_bend/README.md

 The images produced are not supposed to be run in a production scenario or as a cluster deployment.
 They purposefully violate the philosophy of running more than one process in one container etc., in order to facilitate a legacy VM pattern use case instead.
 SSH is included to facilitate running the image on rented GPU nodes.

-To use CUDA functions of this image and to follow the example, it's required to run the image on a working Docker or podman setup, which has access to an Nvidia GPU.
-The image has been used successfully on Linux 6.6.32 using glibc.
+To use CUDA functions and to follow the example, it's required to run the images on a working Docker or podman setup, which has access to an Nvidia GPU.
+The image has been used successfully on Linux 6.6.32, glibc and the Nvidia driver version 550.78.

-The build process does not include any tests, especially no tests of the CUDA functions are done. :construction:
+:construction: The build process does not include any tests, especially no tests of the CUDA functions.
+Compile a [minimal CUDA program](https://gist.github.com/dpiponi/1502434) using the -devel image, if you want to troubleshoot your setup.

 ## Tags